Greater-London-Authority/ldn-viz-tools/.changeset/tender-rocks-tell.md

 "@ldn-viz/ui": minor
 ---

-Allows custom event to be passed to sidebarTabLabel
+CHANGED: Allows custom event to be passed to sidebarTabLabel